tristanbrown/resolwe-bio-py/docs/pipelines.rst

 .. _bowtie.yml: https://github.com/genialis/resolwe-bio/blob/master/resolwe_bio/processes/alignment/bowtie.yml

-The processes are written in bash.
+The process's algorithm is written in bash.
 We can directly call programms that are included in the runtime (*e.g.,* cat, head and grep).
 Resolwe Bioinformatics runs processes in a `Docker container`_ with many bioinformatics tools pre-installed.
 In the *Aligner (Bowtie 2.2.3)*